ashishnegi/reachit/Readme.md

 6. Done.
 Show mouse cursor movement.
 7. Highligh button which gets the focus.
 Or keep highlighting the mouse position.
 8. Give user a way to set the keys for app.

+## Binaies :
+Look in [bin](https://github.com/ashishnegi/reachit/tree/master/bin) directory for your platform.
+Use release version.